I went down the street for a lesson at six and came back up the street to the Hotel Jerico for breakfast at seven.

 February 22, 2016 to February 25, 2016

-Adventures in Well Drilling – point form for now
+Adventures in Well Drilling in point form:

 -Lesson at six, breakfast at seven